ADHD

 ADHD Right to Choose waiting times: what to realistically expect

-Some providers have experienced difficulties managing demand and have temporarily paused new referrals.
-It is worth having a shortlist of two or three approved providers so that if your first choice has a long wait or is closed to referrals, you have alternatives ready.
+Some providers have temporarily paused new referrals due to demand.
+Keep a shortlist of two or three approved providers so you have alternatives ready if your first choice is closed or has a very long wait.

 What to do if your GP refuses Right to Choose

-Legally, your GP cannot refuse to make a Right to Choose referral without a valid clinical reason.
+Legally, your GP cannot refuse a Right to Choose referral without a valid clinical reason.
 Being unfamiliar with the scheme or preferring to use local services are not valid clinical reasons.

 If your GP refuses, ask for the refusal in writing with the clinical reason clearly stated.
-Bring a copy of the NHS England Right to Choose guidance to your next appointment — your GP may simply not be aware of the scheme.
-You can also ask to speak to the practice manager, or contact PALS at your local hospital trust for advice and advocacy support.
+Bring a copy of the NHS England Right to Choose guidance to your next appointment.
+You can also ask to speak to the practice manager, or contact PALS for advice and advocacy.
+Template letters for Right to Choose referral requests are available through organisations such as ADHD UK.

 Getting the most out of your ADHD assessment

-Before your appointment, gather any evidence you have.
-For children, this means school reports, teacher observations, and any previous assessments.
-For adults, it means thinking back across your life — not just your current challenges, but how you functioned at school, in relationships, and across different jobs or environments.
-ADHD is a lifelong condition, and assessors will want to understand the pattern over time, not just your current presentation.
-There are also free screening tools available through ADHD UK where you can complete, print, and give to your GP.
+Before your appointment, gather evidence.
+For children: school reports, teacher observations, and any previous assessments.
+For adults: think back across your life, not just current challenges, but how you functioned at school, in relationships, and across different jobs.
+ADHD is a lifelong condition and assessors will want to understand the pattern over time.
+Free screening tools are available through ADHD UK to complete, print, and give to your GP.

-It is also worth knowing that ADHD can look different depending on the person.
-Inattentive ADHD — which is more common in girls and often goes undiagnosed — tends to be less visible than the hyperactive presentation.
-People with inattentive ADHD may have developed coping strategies that mask their difficulties in an assessment setting.
-If this is a concern, mention it explicitly at the start of your appointment.
+Inattentive ADHD, more common in girls and often undiagnosed, tends to be less visible than the hyperactive presentation.
+People with inattentive ADHD may have developed coping strategies that mask their difficulties in an assessment setting; if this is a concern, mention it explicitly at the start of your appointment.

-After diagnosis, take time to understand what the report says and ask questions if anything is unclear.
-A good report will not only confirm a diagnosis but explain how ADHD manifests for you specifically — and that information is useful for everything that follows: medication decisions, workplace adjustments, school support, and your own understanding of how you are wired.
+After diagnosis, take time to understand what the report says.
+A good report will confirm the diagnosis and explain how ADHD manifests for you specifically, which is useful for medication decisions, school or workplace adjustments, and your own understanding of how you're wired.

 Preparing for the conversation with your GP

-It helps to go in prepared.
-Write down your key concerns before the appointment rather than trying to recall them in the moment.
-Be specific about how ADHD symptoms affect daily functioning — not just "I find it hard to concentrate" but what that means in practice at work, at home, and in relationships.
-If you are requesting a referral for a child, describe the impact at school, socially, and at home.
+Write down your key concerns before the appointment.
+Be specific about how ADHD symptoms affect daily functioning: not just "I find it hard to concentrate" but what that means at work, at home, and in relationships.
+If requesting a referral for a child, describe the impact at school, socially, and at home.

-If your GP is unfamiliar with Right to Choose, you can bring a printed copy of the NHS England guidance or a short summary of the scheme.
-You are entitled to ask for a referral, and a prepared, calm, specific request is more likely to lead to a productive conversation than a general description of difficulties.
+If your GP is unfamiliar with Right to Choose, bring a printed copy of the NHS England guidance.
+You are entitled to ask for a referral, and a prepared, calm, specific request is more likely to lead to a productive conversation.

-If your first GP appointment does not go as hoped, you can request a second appointment, ask to see a different GP at the same practice, or seek support from patient advocacy organisations before returning.
-Persistence, unfortunately, is often part of the process — but you are entitled to this referral, and knowing your rights makes the conversation considerably easier.
+If your first appointment doesn't go as hoped, you can request a second, ask to see a different GP, or seek support from patient advocacy organisations before returning.
+Persistence is often part of the process, but knowing your rights makes the conversation considerably easier.